Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to demonstrate the effectiveness of our proposed framework.
+In this section, we conduct extensive experiments to demonstrate the effectiveness of our proposed frameworks, including FMG and HAF.
 We first introduce the datasets, evaluation metrics and experimental settings in Section~\ref{sec-exp-setting}.
-In Section~\ref{sec-exp-rmse}, we show the recommendation performance of our proposed framework compared to several state-of-the-art recommendation methods, including MF-based and HIN-based methods.
-We analyze the influence of the parameter $\lambda$, which controls the weight of convex regularization term, in Section~\ref{sec-exp-vary-reg}, and the influence of $\lambda$ in the nonconvex regularization term in Section~\ref{sec-exp-nonreg}.
-To further understand the impact of metagraphs on performance, we discuss the performance of each single metagraph in Section~\ref{sec-exp-single-rmse}.
-In Section~\ref{sec-exp-mf-vs-nn}, we compare the performance between NNR and MF in extracting the features.
-In Section~\ref{sec-exp-vary-K}, we show the influence of $K$ of FMG.
-Finally, the two proposed two optimization algorithms described in Section~\ref{sec:opt} are compared in Section~\ref{sec-exp-svrg-vs-nmAPG}, and their scalability is studied in Section~\ref{sec-exp-scalablity}.
+In Section~\ref{sec-exp-rmse}, we show the recommendation performance of our proposed frameworks compared to several state-of-the-art recommendation methods.
+We analyze the influence of the both convex and nonconvex group lasso regularization in Section~\ref{sec-exp-vary-reg}.
+Besides the group lasso regularizers, in Section~\ref{sec-aspect-fmg}, we further analyze other important components of FMG, including the feature extraction methods in the MF part, the influence of the rank of second-order weight matrix in the FM part, and comparisons between different optimization algorithms in the FM part.
+Further, we give a detailed analysis of different parameters of HAF framework as well as visualize the attention weight distribution over metagraphs in Section~\ref{sec-exp-analysis-haf}.